 How to Prep Artichokes

-Prep tips: To trim artichokes, start at the base, and pull off and discard the tough outer leaves until you reach the tender yellow inner leaves.
+To trim baby artichokes, start at the base, and pull off and discard the tough outer leaves until you reach the tender yellow inner leaves.
 Cut the stem off flush with the bottom of the leaves and discard it, too.
 Use a serrated knife to slice off the top 1 to 2 inches of the remaining leaves to remove the thorns.
 Cut the artichoke in half lengthwise through the center.
 Using a teaspoon, scrape out the furry choke and drop the halves into a bowl of lemon water.
 If your recipe calls for quartered artichokes, cut each half lengthwise and then drop the quarters into the lemon water.

 Raw Artichoke Salad: Thinly slice artichoke hearts with a mandoline.
-Toss with olive oil, plenty of lemon juice, parmesan shavings, salt and pepper.
+Toss with olive oil, plenty of lemon juice, Parmesan shavings, salt and pepper.

 Artichoke Spread: Pulse cooked artichoke hearts in a food processor with garlic, lemon, olive oil and parmesan cheese.
 Spread on toasts or sandwiches.

 Baked Stuffed Artichokes: Trim artichokes; sprinkle with olive oil, salt and pepper.
 Place in baking dish.
 Combine toasted bread crumbs, chopped parsley, grated pecorino, olive oil, minced garlic, lemon zest, salt and pepper.
 Stuff into center and between leaves.
 Add 1/2 cup water to pan; cover with foil.
 Bake at 400°F until tender.
 Uncover; bake until browned.